-I love the idea of getting kids Christmas presents from just a few categories - something to wear, something to read, something they want, something they need.
-I don't always follow through on it, but it's a good reminder to not just get a bunch of toys they won't really play with (except to take out and set on the floor so they have to be told to clean them up).
+I love the idea of getting kids qualirty books as presents throughout the year - it adds to our library instead of getting a bunch of toys they won't really play with (except to take out and set on the floor so they have to be told to clean them up).
 You have to look at the big picture, right?

 (Note: The links to Amazon in this post are affiliate links.
 Read our disclosure policy here.)